elizarov/KEEP/proposals/extensions/serialization.md

     fun endEncodeComposite(desc: SerialDescriptor)

     /**
-     * Invoked if element equals to its default value,
+     * Invoked if an element equals its default value,
-     * giving a possibility to omit it in output stream */ fun shouldEncodeElementDefault(desc: SerialDescriptor, index: Int): Boolean
+     * making it possible to omit it in the output stream */ fun shouldEncodeElementDefault(desc: SerialDescriptor, index: Int): Boolean